nibarulabs/ccxt-js/CONTRIBUTING.md

-/build/export-exchanges.js # used to create tables of exchanges in the docs during the build /build/update-badges.js    # a JS script to update badges in the README and in docs /build/vss.js              # reads single-sourced version from package.json and writes it everywhere /dist/                     # a folder for the generated browser bundle of CCXT /ccxt.js                   # entry point for the master JS version of the ccxt library /ccxt.php                  # entry point for the PHP version of the ccxt library /js/                       # the JS version of the library /ts/                       # the TypeScript version of the library /examples/                 # self-explanatory
+/build/export-exchanges.js # used to create tables of exchanges in the docs during the build /build/update-badges.js    # a JS script to update badges in the README and in docs /build/vss.js              # reads single-sourced version from package.json and writes it everywhere /dist/                     # a folder for the generated browser bundle of CCXT-JS /ccxt.js                   # entry point for the master JS version of the ccxt-js library /js/                       # the JS version of the library /ts/                       # the TypeScript version of the library /examples/                 # self-explanatory